The mention of a serial entrepreneur who founded a highly successful vodka brand could call to mind images of your typical city slicker

 "A big part of it," John says, "is that we have to understand them.
 We tell them that what they put in is what you get out."

 John runs the farming side of the farm with head shepherd Scott Walker.
-Liz — a bubbly and friendly person, accomplished with accounts, management and very handy in the kitchen — looks after the office side of things.
+Liz — a bubbly and friendly person, accomplished with accounts, management, and very handy in the kitchen — looks after the office side of things.

 "She just understands young people.
 We always say that if you have a problem, talk about it.
 Don't let it fester,' says John.
 "It is challenging at times but if you get that structure in place it works well "We get a big thrill of seeing them come back and we end up getting invited to 21sts, engagements and weddings.

 Of the cadets around the table waiting for lunch three — Andy Baker; Riley McPherson and Ben Plunkett — have been on the property for 18 months.
 The remaining three — Jaz Neilson, Tegan Wenlock and Connor Bennie — for six months.
-These cadets come from throughout the lower South Island and, like most intakes John says, picked themselves on open day.
+These cadets come from throughout the lower South Island and, like most intakes John says, picked themselves on the open day.
 "They are the ones that ask all the right questions, the ones that are keen and really want to be here."
 And, he says, "they hit the ground running" after being given a map of the property, which includes named paddocks, so they don't get lost.

 John seeks out excellence.
-He is a former rugby player for Southland, and has had considerable success over almost 40 years at dog trials, including making the New Zealand trials run-off and being a judge for many years at national level.
+He is a former rugby player for Southland and has had considerable success over almost 40 years at dog trials, including making the New Zealand trials run-off and being a judge for many years at a national level.
 His passion is his dogs and passing on his skills to the next generation, instilling in these young people the importance of dogs in farming.

 The Chittocks have three adult daughters, twins Becks and Barbs and youngest daughter Kirstin.
 But John says nowadays, his dogs are like his children—they go everywhere with him.
 "I am very fond of them," he says.

-He watches, crook in hand and sheep whistle hanging around his neck, as the cadets guide four sheep around a paddock with heading, and then huntaway, dogs.
+He watches, crook in hand and sheep whistle hanging around his neck, as the cadets guide four sheep around a paddock with a heading, and then huntaway, dogs.
 Heading dogs bring sheep towards a farmer while huntaways bark to push them away.

 "Wayleggo," John will yell occasionally to one of his six trusty hounds.
 It sounds strange at first, but it means "come back" to the dog, which it promptly does.

-The dogs are our tools of the trade...the better you train them, the easier it is.
+The dogs are our tools of the trade... the better you train them, the easier it is.

 "The dogs are our tools of the trade," he says again and again to his young charges, "the better you train them, the easier it is."